Azure/FTALive-Sessions/content/networking/private-endpoints/overview.md

 1. The client's DNS server responds to the query with a private IP address corresponding to the Private Endpoint - for example: **10.0.20.34**
 1. The client sends their storage request to **10.0.20.34**

->[!NOTE]
+>**NOTE**
 >Most PaaS services use TLS certificates to encrypt data in transit.
 When the client makes a request of the service, the service responds with a certificate.
 In order for the client to trust the certificate, the name used in the request (such as `mystorageaccount.blob.core.windows.net`) must match the name on the certificate the PaaS service provides back to the client.
-Azure does not have a way to add custom names to these certificates, which is why we need to override the pubic DNS name resolution, instead of being able to use an alternate name mapped to the private IP.
+Azure does not have a way to add custom names to these certificates, which is why we need to override the public DNS name resolution, instead of being able to use an alternate name mapped to the private IP.

 ## Creating a Private Endpoint

 Private Endpoints can either be created directly or through most PaaS service networking configurations.
+We recommend creating your Private Endpoints _after_ creating your service, which gives you greater control over the Private Endpoint configuration for most services.
 When creating the Private Endpoint, you'll have the option of either using a Private DNS Zone or no/custom DNS configuration.
 A Private DNS Zone is usually what we recommend.
 See [DNS Option for Private Endpoints](./DNS-pe.md) for more details.

 ## Private Link Service

-For most PaaS services, a Private Link Service (or equivalent functionality) resides in between your Private Endpoint and the PaaS service.
+For most PaaS services, a Private Link Service (or equivalent functionality) resides between your Private Endpoint and the PaaS service.
 You do not see it or manage it; you only work with the Private Endpoint.

 ![PaaS Service with 'Managed' Private Link Service](img/pe-overview-storage-pls.png)